markviews/VRChatVibratorController/README.md

 Lets you control your friends lovense using your vr controllers.

-If you find any bugs or have a feature request please [submit an issue](https://github.com/markviews/VRChatVibratorController/issues/new)

 ### How to install
 1. Download and install [MellonLoader](https://melonwiki.xyz/#/README)
 2. Download [Vibrator.Controller.dll](https://github.com/markviews/VRChatVibratorController/releases)